TeamSpec Open Source Tool

 AgentHub runs in your own infrastructure.
 Your agent configs — which contain your system prompts, your tool mappings, your permission structures — never leave your environment.
 Apache 2.0 licensed and fully auditable.

-What AgentHub gives your team.
+What AgentHub gives agent developers.

 01